-Students who choose to use an approved on-campus parking area must purchase a district parking permit.
+Students and employees who choose to use an approved on-campus parking area must purchase a district parking permit.
 The permit must be displayed in the vehicle and must be visible at all times.
 Fall and spring permits are \$30 per semester.
 Summer session permits are \$20.
-Student semester permits may be purchased in the Admissions and Records Office (AC2-130) and the Bookstore.
-Staff parking permits are available for purchase in Admissions and Records only.
-One-day permits are available in vending machines at parking lot entrances for a fee of \$1 (quarters only).
-Metered and handicap parking are also available.
-Copies of campus parking regulations are available at the campus Police Department or on their website at scccdpolice.com.
+Daily permits are \$1.
+Parking permits may be purchased online using a credit card at www.mycampuspermit.com.
+Cash purchases can be made at the Admissions and Records Office (AC2-130).
+For cash transactions you will then be given a promo code that will allow you to order your permit online.
+Please visit cloviscollege.edu/parking for more information about parking permits.
+Copies of campus parking regulations are available at the Campus Police Department or on their website at scccdpolice.com.
 Students requiring handicap parking should contact the Disabled Students Programs and Services Office.